chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-aws-identity.md

 First this section creates a Chainguard Identity tied to the `chainguard_group` created by the `sample.tf` file; namely, the `example-group` group.
 The identity is named `aws-identity` and has a brief description.

-The most important part of this section is the `aws_identity`.
+The most important part of this section is the `aws_identity` block.
 When the AWS role tries to assume this identity later on, it must present a token matching the `aws_account`, `aws_user_id_pattern`, and `aws_arn` specified here in order to do so.

+The `aws_user_id_pattern` field configures the identity to be assumable only by the AWS role with the specified name, which is itself assumed by another execution role, which we'll configure below.
+This role will be assumed so can't use the role ARN directly in `aws_arn`; We must used the ARN of the assumed role.

 The next section will output the new identity's `id` value.
 This is a unique value that represents the identity itself.